 Using red seaweed protein for plant-based meat

-Trophic is a startup focused on developing sustainable, meaty, and nutritious plant-based protein from the ocean.
+UMARO (formerly known as Trophic) is a startup focused on developing sustainable, meaty, and nutritious plant-based protein from the ocean.

 PRODUCTION PLATFORM: Plant-based

 Ocean plants like seaweeds can be used for many things, including foods and ingredients.
 But so far, seaweed protein has been underutilized as an alternative protein source.
 UMARO’s GFI-funded research focuses on characterizing red seaweed proteins for plant-based meat.